Sidebar Site Navigation

 Every year, in accordance with its payout policy, the UW Foundation distributes millions of dollars to the university for expenditures such as student assistance, faculty support, library acquisitions, academic program support, and building/equipment purchases and maintenance.
 Payouts are weighted 60% by the previous year's payout adjusted for inflation and 40% by a 4% payout of the current market value of each endowment fund as of December 31 of the previous year.
 This policy resulted from a careful review of models used by Yale, Stanford, and other major higher education institutions and is designed to smooth year-to-year variations in market performance so that the colleges and units within the university are able to budget more accurately with a predictable and reliable source of funding.

-During 2011, the number of endowments reached 1,255 funds.
-As of December 31, 2011, the pooled fund had grown to over $299.2 million, an increase of $45 million since December 31, 2009.
+During 2012, the number of endowments reached 1,234 funds.
+As of December 31, 2012, the pooled fund had grown to over $337.5 million.
 For additional information on endowments, please contact Mary Ann Garman, Treasurer/CFO.